RecursiveError/liquid_crystal/readme.md

 ## why this API?

-I use lcd display for a long time, and I always had to rewrite the Drive when I need to use some port expander, because the current APIs don't provide a simple way to port the communication.
+I use lcd display for a long time, and I always had to rewrite the Drive when I need to use some IO expander, because the current APIs don't provide a simple way to port the communication.

 this API is currently a personal test using embedded_hal, current syntax may change based on users feedback.